linux-universe/immich-podman-quadlets/README.md

 Check out the [wiki](https://github.com/linux-universe/immich-podman-quadlets/wiki) for additional guides, such as Hardware Transcoding & Acceleration.

+>This guide serves as a stock base setup for Immich using Podman Quadlets.
+It closely follows the structure and intent of the official Docker Compose file provided by Immich.
+The goal is to provide a shared starting point the community can build upon.
+Instead of writing isolated full guides, consider contributing your enhancements or customizations to the [Wiki](https://github.com/linux-universe/immich-podman-quadlets/wiki).

 ## Steps

 1. Either clone or manually write the quadlet files to `/etc/containers/systemd/immich`: